-Individual slab built matt glazed stoneware boxes, wallpieces and vessel forms fired in an electric kiln.
+Individual slab built matt glazed textured stoneware boxes, wallpieces and vessel forms fired in an electric kiln.

 For many years I made wheel thrown domestic ceramics and a small amount of handbuilt work.
 I now only make slab built work.

-My current handbuilt work reflects several areas of interest – West African adobe architecture and architectural details, working with black clay, making boxes and experimenting with surface textures.
-The other strand is indigo blue work exploring and exploiting the clay surface.
+My black and white work reflects several areas of interest – West African adobe architecture and architectural details, working with black clay, making boxes and experimenting with surface textures.

-Several years ago I saw a photographic exhibition by James Morris of West African adobe architecture and was fascinated.
-This and the accompanying book, Butabu: West African Adobe Architecture, has been a source of inspiration for me.
+Several years ago I saw an exhibition by photographer James Morris of West African adobe architecture and was fascinated.
+This was the original source of inspiration for me.
 The forms I make are not directly taken from the buildings but are visual ideas which surface when I start the ‘making process’.
-I incorporate details into my work from windows, grilles, surface textures and supporting timbers which protrude from buildings to enable repairs to be made to the adobe.
+I incorporate details into my work from windows, grilles, surface textures and the supporting timbers which protrude from buildings.

-I have been working with black clay for about three years and really like the denseness of colour I can achieve.
-Surfaces are treated by scraping and pressing or rolling various textured objects/surfaces onto the clay.
+I have been working with black clay for several years and really like the denseness of colour I can achieve.
+Surfaces are treated by scraping, sgraffito and pressing or rolling various textured objects/surfaces onto the clay.
 I then use a matt white glaze to enhance textural detail, linear designs and the blackness of the clay, wiping back some of the glaze to achieve a sense of ‘worn away’ images.

 I use a wider selection of found objects and textures to exploit the clay surface for my indigo blue work, which is then glazed with the same matt white glaze as the black clay but with the addition of cobalt/cobalt washes.